-- 20. She was seen very briefly by a consultant obstetrician and gynaecologist, Mr Sultan, before what proved to be a long and unsettled night.
+She was seen very briefly by a consultant obstetrician and gynaecologist, Mr Sultan, before what proved to be a long and unsettled night.
 In the morning she continued to refuse any examination of the foetal heart.
-When Mr Sultan saw her at about 8.45am MS was even more determined to refuse treatment or investigation.
+When Mr Sultan saw her at about 8.45 am S was even more determined to refuse treatment or investigation.
 Her condition caused increasing concern and anxiety to the medical team responsible for her and the unborn child.
 They consulted Andrea Sutcliffe, the general manager of the hospital.
-At that time they believed that "as the psychiatrist has mapped out that treatment cannot be given to (MS) due to the fact that the section 2 only allows for assessment", and since her condition "does not affect her mental health, no further action can be taken.
-Her wishes need to be respected."
-It was thought imperative that legal advice should be sought, and Andrea Sutcliffe contacted Bevan Ashford, the solicitors to the Trust.
-Among the subjects raised in her discussion with Simon Lindsay of that firm were MS's ability to consent to treatment and whether her condition was life threatening.
-At that stage the response to both questions was affirmative.
-However those questions having been raised, MS was once again examined by Dr Jeffreys, this time at St George's Hospital.
-The precise time of the examination is unclear but it began at approximately 11.30. - 21.
-Dr Jeffreys recorded that MS appeared "at times to be sad and distressed" but denied feeling depressed or having suffered any biological symptoms of depression recently.
-She noted that MS continued to be "profoundly indifferent to the fact that she could die or be severely brain damaged if the pre-eclampsia is not treated".
-According to the record of the examination MS provided an inconsistent explanation for her attitude.
-For example she had said on the 25th April that she was "terrified" of needles and injections but during this examination said that she was not.
-She could not "adequately explain" to Dr Jeffreys why she cared so little about what happened to her but continued to assert her belief that pregnancy was a natural process and any intervention was to be avoided.
-Dr Jeffreys noted that she appeared to "fully understand" the interventions proposed, the reasons for them and the serious, life threatening, consequences of refusal, and at the end of the examination recorded that MS's capacity to consent to treatment "appears to be intact" and expressed the opinion that her "mental state is not affecting her capacity to consent". - 22.
-MS was invited to explain the reasons for her views.
-She did so, in her own writing, in unequivocal and again highly articulate terms.
+At that time they believed that 'as the psychiatrist has mapped out that treatment cannot be given to [S] due to the fact j that the s 2 only allows for assessment', and since her condition 'does not affect her mental health, no further action can be taken.
+Her wishes need to be respected.'
+It was thought imperative that legal advice should be sought, and Andrea Sutcliffe contacted Messrs Bevan Ashford, the solicitors to the NHS trust.
+Among the subjects raised in her discussion with Simon Lindsay of that firm, were S's ability to consent to treatment and whether her condition was life-threatening.
+At that a stage the response to both questions was affirmative.
+However those questions a having been raised, S was once again examined by Dr Jeffreys, this time at St George's Hospital.
+The precise time of the examination is unclear but it began at approximately 11.30.

+Dr Jeffreys recorded that S appeared 'at times to be sad and distressed' but denied feeling depressed or having suffered any biological symptoms of depression

+- b recently.
+She noted that S continued to be 'profoundly indifferent to the fact that she could die or be severely brain damaged if the pre-eclampsia is not treated'.
+According to the record of the examination, S provided an inconsistent explanation for her attitude.
+For example, she had said on 25 April that she was 'terrified' of needles and injections, but during this examination said that she was not.
+She could not 'adequately explain' to Dr Jeffreys why she cared so little about - c what happened to her, but continued to assert her belief that pregnancy was a natural process and any intervention was to be avoided.
+Dr Jeffreys noted that she appeared to 'fully understand' the interventions proposed, the reasons for them and the serious, life-threatening consequences of refusal and at the end of the examination, recorded that S's capacity to consent to treatment 'appears to be - d intact' and expressed the opinion that her 'mental state is not affecting her capacity to consent'.

+S was invited to explain the reasons for her views.
+She did so, in her own writing, in unequivocal and again highly articulate terms: